Using the library during the COVID-19 pandemic

-- A Click and Collect service is available for students self isolating or those of you who do not wish to come to the library in person.
+- A Click and Collect service is available for students in residence.
 These items will be added to your library account and can be collected from the Click and Collect area in the IT Resource Centre.
 If you are self-isolating your Self-Isolation Supporter courier can collect them for you.

-- We also offer a local Scan and Deliver service to current Murray Edwards College students, staff and Fellows.
+- A Scan and Deliver service is offered to all Murray Edwards College students, staff and Fellows.
 You will be able to request an individual scanned copy of one chapter (or 5%) of a monograph held in the Rosemary Murray library.

 If there is an item(s) in the Rosemary Murray Library that you would like to borrow or have scanned for you, please email the library at email@example.com with the details of the item(s) as found on iDiscover.
 We aim to fulfill requests within 48 hours.